-Time to fire up the grill and make this Beer Can Chicken!
+Time to fire up the grill and make this moist and juicy Beer Can Chicken!
 There’s nothing better than sitting out on the deck and grilling up this chicken for dinner!

 I know there are tons of recipes for beer can chicken, some are pretty complicated and some are easy.
 This one beats them all as far as easy chicken recipes go.
 Just a simple dry rub mixture, a chicken and a bottle of beer!

 Then this is what it looks like after about an hour…

-And it’s done.
-Try and get it to the table before everyone peels all the crispy-seasoned skin off…our chicken was pretty bare by the time we got it to our tabe… I should have taken a picture of that, but this looks a little more appetizing!
+Try and get it to the table before everyone peels all the crispy-seasoned skin off…our chicken was pretty bare by the time we got it to our table… I should have taken a picture of that, but this looks a little more appetizing!
 Enjoy!

-The easiest beer can chicken recipe, 3 ingredients and done in a little over an hour!
+The easiest beer can chicken recipe, a dry rub and a beer!

 - 1 6-7 lb. whole chicken